 Vesting of a Discretionary Family Trust

 A trust deed should set out a perpetuity date, which is a date where the trustee may determine to terminate a trust.
 Prior to vesting, the trustee will determine how the assets will be wound up.
 It may include selling off the assets, distributing the surplus and discharging any liabilities.
 These powers are generally contained in the trust deed.
-A trust lawyer can provide advice on whether any transfers of trust property infringe on the rule against self-dealing by the trustee.
+A commercial lawyer familiar with trusts can provide advice on whether any transfers of trust property infringe on the rule against self-dealing by the trustee.

 Dissipation of a Discretionary Family Trust